A Strategic Plan for Interprovincial Crossings and Sustainable Transportation for Canada’s Capital Region

 - Recommend a workable governance framework for interprovincial transportation planning that is more collaborative and responsive.

 The 2019 federal budget directed that the NCC develop the Long-Term Integrated Interprovincial Crossing Plan in collaboration with both provincial and municipal governments.

 The development of the plan is under way, and will be undertaken in four phases.

-Engagement with the public will be organized as follows:
+Engagement will be organized as follows:

 - Engagement Round One: To introduce the Strategic Plan and seek comments on the vision, guiding principles and criteria for evaluating possible solutions (known as “alternative scenarios”), as developed in Phase 2.

 - Engagement Round Two: To invite public feedback on a range of possible interprovincial transportation scenarios, drawing from the analysis done at Phase 3.

 - Engagement Round Three: To present the technically preferred future interprovincial transportation scenario and seek input to help refine and finalize it.